Clark Atlanta University: Academics

 Clark Atlanta is the most comprehensive institution in the Atlanta University Center, offering over 40 degrees at the bachelor's, master's, and doctoral levels.

 The university also houses the Robert H. “Bob” Bell Center for Innovation and Entrepreneurial Development (CIED), which offers entrepreneurship training, mentoring, business modeling support, and student innovation activities.
-The center also partners with regional organizations (such as the Atlanta University Center Consortium) to support small business development and provide mentorship programs for aspiring entrepreneurs.

 Clark Atlanta University is ranked No. 16 among Historically Black Colleges and Universities (HBCUs) for 2026 by U.S. News & World Report.
 Additionally, the university is annually recognized in the Washington Monthly list of "Best Colleges and Universities," which evaluates institutions based on their contributions to the public good in categories such as social mobility, research, and public service.

 Clark Atlanta's social work graduate program consistently ranks among the 100 best in the nation by U.S. News & World Report.

 Clark Atlanta's Center for Functional Nanoscale Measures (CFNM) has graduated more black Ph.D.s in Nanoscale Science than any HBCU in the nation.

-The Isabella T. Jenkins Honors Program is a selective academic program established to provide a close-knit and uniquely stimulating community for high-achieving undergraduates at Clark Atlanta.
+The Isabella T. Jenkins Honors Program is a selective academic program established to provide a close-knit community for high-achieving undergraduates at Clark Atlanta.